Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Limitations

 \section{Limitations}

-Even though we attempt to conduct a rigorous analysis of existing literature on controllable summarization, some works may have been possibly left out due to variations in keywords like ``text generation" vs ``text summarization".
-Additionally, due to space constraints, our survey focuses exclusively on the theoretical aspects of the literature and does not include any experimental comparisons.
+Although we attempt to conduct a rigorous analysis of existing literature on controllable summarization, some works might have been possibly left out due to variations in search keywords.
+Furthermore, due to limited space, our survey primarily concentrates solely on the high-level aspects of the approaches, omitting a very fine-grained experimental comparison.
+Finally, our exploration of multilingual works was limited as we encountered challenges in finding them, likely influenced by the relatively low attention from the research community.
+We aim to further investigate the potential reasons behind the challenges associated with multilingual CTS tasks.